stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 A typed decoder receives a complete packed record and expected `TypeSignature`.
 It MUST:

 1. parse and validate the packed version, then read the three-byte logical length;
-2. decode the complete body under the expected schema;
+2. decode the complete body under the expected type;
-3. enforce sequence and list bounds, tuple fields, and callable schema identity;
+3. enforce the expected type's sequence and list bounds, tuple fields, and callable contract identity;
 4. enforce every canonical scalar, lane, and framing rule;
 5. reject unsupported active `NoType` and analysis-only `ListUnionType` states;
 6. reject missing or trailing bytes; and
 7. compare its accumulated consensus length with the record header.

-The expected schema provides omitted tuple names, declared bounds, inactive wrapper branches, list element types, and callable trait identity.
-It MUST NOT change the physical interpretation selected by the canonical active value.
+The expected type provides omitted tuple names, declared bounds, inactive wrapper branches, list element types, and callable trait identity.
+The decoder MUST interpret the body using the value-derived layout rules above.
+Declared bounds and inactive branches MUST NOT select different framing.
 Callers are responsible for applying epoch-aware admission and sanitization before encoding or after decoding, as appropriate for their execution context.

 Consensus transcoding preserves the complete active value.
-Historical unsanitized values can contain data omitted by their cached read schema, so direct typed decoding is not guaranteed for those records.
-Such compatibility reads require the value-shape descriptor and descriptor-guided reconstruction before applying the legacy sanitizing typed deserializer.
+Historical unsanitized values can contain data omitted by their cached type metadata, so direct typed decoding is not guaranteed for those records.
+Such compatibility reads require the value descriptor and descriptor-guided reconstruction before applying the legacy sanitizing typed deserializer.

 ## Descriptor-guided reconstruction and audit

-Descriptor-guided reconstruction receives a complete packed record and value-shape descriptor.
+Descriptor-guided reconstruction receives a complete packed record and value descriptor.
 It MUST validate both grammars and reconstruct exactly the canonical Clarity consensus bytes described by the pair.